-2014 Action: Previously Pecos River (Rio Penasco to Salt Creek), the AU was contracted up to Rio Felix during survey during the Lower Pecos River (2013) watershed survey.
+2014 Action: Previously Pecos River (Rio Penasco to Salt Creek), the AU was contracted up to Rio Felix during survey planning for the 2013 survey.

+2016 Action: Previously "Pecos River (Rio Felix to Salt Creek)", this AU was split into two AUs.
+This AU was sampled during the Lower Pecos River (2013) watershed survey.
 The max thermograph temperature was 34.3.
 Therefore, temperature was added as a cause of impairment.
 The fish consumption advisories are still in effect.

-2016 Action: Previously "Pecos River (Rio Felix to Salt Creek)", this AU was split into two AUs.
-This AU was sampled were removed.

 2020 Action: There are no longer DDT or PCB fish consumption advisories that cover this AU.
-Therefore, these listings revisions to 20.6.4.206 NMAC are approved by the EPA, E. coli will become Non Support.
+Therefore, these listings were removed.